sivanovMU-Sofia/isomerization/README.md

 To run it, make sure to properly install [Open Babel 3.1.1](https://openbabel.org/) and [MAYGEN](https://link.springer.com/article/10.1186/s13321-021-00529-9).

-First, generate isomers for every active in the set.
+First, cd into the input_data_and_code folder and generate isomers for every active in the set.

 ```
+cd /path/to/input_data_and_code # adjust this properly
 for i in cxcr4 comt fabp4 pur2 glcm sahh pygm hs90a hxk4 ada mcr nram pa2ga fak1 hivint nos1 rock1 grik1 mapk2 def
 do
 cd $i